 There are other types but we’ll go over them in greater detail in another blog on another day.
 Its important to know that in this industry you have to stay ready and that includes keeping your model bag packed and ready to go – I can tell you from experience that I have been able to take advantage of a lot of unique opportunities and I haven’t been able to take advantage of some opportunities due to the fact of staying ready… Also there will be times when you arrive on set and you may need what’s in your model bag to ensure that you look and perform your best.
 I’ve walked in fashion shows were girls have had to do their own hair and make-up.
 There may be a situation where the hair stylist runs out of hair pins or a style assistant brings a size 6 shoe when you actually wear a size 9.
 Apart of staying ready is having a model bag packed that is either always ready to go or can be assembled at a moments notice.

 For my model bag I actually use a small suitcase.
 I’ve been known to be a “little extra” but hey I am also not your typical talent.
-Due to my experience in the industry as a Plus Model and Beauty Queen there are some things that I pack that other talents and models may not.
+Due to my experience in the industry as a Plus Model and Be

 Here are some basics for your model bag: